lmc2179/lmc2179.github.io/drafts/effective_ab_testing.md

 P-values/H0 issues: H0 isn't true, H0 isn't interesting, P-values run together power + effect

-Beyond binary effect sizes: What is ES; traditional measures of ES like Cohen's D as measures of effect vs background noise; what is "large" is still unclear
+Beyond binary effect sizes: What is ES; unitless standardized measures of ES like Cohen's D as measures of effect vs background noise; what is "large" is still unclear (https://stats.stackexchange.com/questions/469203/what-is-the-intuition-behind-cohens-d, https://stats.stackexchange.com/questions/23775/interpreting-effect-size/87968#87968) and so I'd skip them

 Effects large enough to care about: Org goals and the ROPE; work with your stakeholders!!